paldhous/ucsc/2019/visual-journalism/md/interactive-charts-r.md

 Download the data for this session from [here](data/interactive-charts-r.zip), unzip the folder and place it on your desktop.
 It contains the following files:

-- `food_stamps.csv` [US Department of Agriculture data](http://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap) on the number of participants, in millions, in the federal Supplemental Nutrition Assistance Program from 1969 to 2016, as used previously.
+- `food_stamps.csv` [US Department of Agriculture data](http://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap) on the number of participants, in millions, and costs, in $ billions, of the federal Supplemental Nutrition Assistance Program from 1969 to 2016, as used previously.

 - `disease_democ.csv` Data illustrating a controversial theory suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease, as used previously.